Sunita Narain: Career

-In 2020, she served on "A future for the world's children?", a WHO-UNICEF-Lancet Commission, co-chaired by Helen Clark and Awa Coll-Seck.
+In 2020, she served on the commission, A future for the world's children?, which was led by the WHO, UNICEF and The Lancet and co-chaired by Helen Clark and Awa Coll-Seck.
+It highlighted climate change, environmental degradation and unhealthy commercial pressures as major threats to children's futures and called for policies that place children's wellbeing and environmental sustainability at the centre of development decisions.

-In 2021, Narain was surveyed by TIME magazine.They conducted a survey amongst a variety of international experts to determine which potential interventions are most feasible and highest priority when attempting to stop a future pandemic.
-Narain expressed concern about the lack of priority for measures such as protecting ecosystems and modifying food habits.Narain cites environmental issues such as factory farming, air pollution, lack of access to proper sanitation and clean water as potential triggers for an increased spread of infectious diseases.
+In 2021, TIME surveyed Narain to help determine the most feasible and highest-priority interventions for preventing future pandemics.
+Narain expressed concern about the lack of priority given to ecosystem protection and changes in food habits, citing issues such as factory farming, air pollution, and inadequate sanitation and clean water as contributors to the spread of infectious diseases.